alyxqz/customerPortal/README.md

 # Customer Payment Portal Suitelet

 This Suitelet provides a secure portal for customers to view open invoices and make payments.
-The script dynamically generates the portal based on customer-specific data and integrates with NetSuite’s payment processing features.
+The script dynamically generates the portal based on customer-specific data generated from Netsuite and uses Authorize.net (Visa) as a payment gateway

-its design is generic and can handle all third party API's for Credit Card/ACH processing.
-This example using Visa's Authorize.net payment gateway

 ---